SiddharthMishra28/flow-forge-v1/README.md

 - **Asynchronous Flow Execution**: Run complex test flows asynchronously, with support for sequential and parallel step execution.
 - **Dynamic Data Exchange**: Exchange data between pipeline steps at runtime by parsing and merging `output.env` files.
 - **Resilience and Recovery**: Easily replay or resume failed test flows from any specific step, with automatic data ingestion.
-- **Centralized Test Data Management**: Manage and version your test data alongside your applications, with support for categorization and descriptions.
+- **Centralized Test Data Management**: Manage and version your test data with application name mapping, categorization and descriptions.
-- **Simplified Flow Creation**: A single, intuitive API to define and create an entire E2E flow, including all its steps and associated test data.
+- **Simplified Flow Creation**: A single, intuitive API to define and create an entire E2E flow with squash test case integration, including all its steps and associated test data.
 - **Real-time Log Streaming**: Monitor your test executions in real-time with live log streaming directly in your browser via WebSockets.
 - **Comprehensive REST API**: A full-fledged REST API with detailed OpenAPI/Swagger documentation for easy integration and management.
 - **Flexible Database Support**: Out-of-the-box support for H2 (development) and PostgreSQL (production).
-- **Customizable Timer-Based Execution**: Schedule flows with cron expressions or introduce delays between steps.
+- **Smart Scheduling System**: Memory-optimized timer-based execution with configurable delays (days, hours, minutes) using database persistence.
+- **Automatic Failure Handling**: Flow execution stops immediately when any step fails, preventing resource waste on subsequent steps.

 ## 🏗️ System Architecture